denizcandarcan/todo-app/README.md

 ### todo-app

-I prepared this simple ToDo app due to understand and practice some of the subjects in my .Net Core training.
+I prepared this simple ToDo app in .NET Core 5.0 MVC due to understand and practice some of the subjects in my .Net Core training.

 ## What I learned when I prepare this project?